Long-term loyalty could pay off for Bryce Harper

 In the end, maybe he’ll want that.
 Maybe he’ll be drawn to that pressure, that challenge.

 But like everybody else his age, Harper might be trying to figure out what makes him the happiest.
 He knows this: No matter where he lands, he will make plenty of money.
-The Nationals will be willing to give him a deal that will be record-setting.
+The Nationals will be willing to give him a record-setting deal.
 But he should weigh the relationships he has built in Washington, the safe zone.
 He has a strong relationship with GM Mike Rizzo, who is, like Harper, under contract through 2018.
 He’s beloved by Nationals fans.

 Jeter had a home with the Yankees, and Harper has a good thing in Washington.
 Whether he wants something different is something he’ll have to decide.